mac-comp240/activities_1-data/2-bytes/README.md

 Folder: `2-bytes`

-Work on this activity as much as you wish in order to understand how integers and strings are represented on the machine and to begin to see the many new and different aspects of coding in C.
+Work on this activity in order to understand how integers and strings are represented on the machine and to practice coding in C.

 ## 1. Which end?

 Open the *show-bytes.c* file.
 This is directly from your book (figure 2.4 shows a portion of it).
 Examine this file and become familiar with it.
 Notice that the file called test.c uses the functions in the show-bytes file.
 This will be a common way that you will separate your code.

 Use make in the terminal to build these code files before you make any changes to it.
 Simply access this directory in your terminal and type: